 - We strongly recommend that you bring a laptop so that you can participate in our many activities.
 You will have a chance to install other free evaluation tools during the training.
 Wireless internet is provided.

 - We have been providing online training for years and know what it takes to create an accessible experience.
 We will share accessible electronic versions of all resources and are happy to work with you before the event to address any accessibility needs concerns that you have.

 - What is your cancellation policy?

 - We offer a full refund for a cancellation more than 10 days before the event.
 There is a $250 fee for a cancellation or transfer within 10 days of the event.
 There is no refund or transfer for no-shows.
 Please contact us if an unforeseen event arises—we will do our best to work with you.

 Need Help or Have Questions?

-	If you have any questions regarding the training or the registration process, please contact us by e-mail or at 435-797-7024.
+If you have any questions regarding the training or registration process, please email us or call 435-797-8284.